-GNETS systematically segregates students with behavioral disabilities across the state.
-Approximately 3,000 students with disabilities, a disproportionate number of whom are students of color, have been sent to the GNETS programs from their neighborhood schools.
+GNETS systematically segregates students with disability-related behaviors across the state.
+At the time the lawsuit was filed, approximately 3,000 students with disabilities, a disproportionate number of whom are students of color, were in the GNETS programs.
 Most of the GNETS centers are housed in completely separate schools.
 Other GNETS centers are inside regular schools but typically are housed in locked wings or have separate entrances, effectively operating as a separate school within the school.
 GNETS students are not only segregated from their non-disabled peers but also receive an inferior education.
 GNETS students often are not taught by properly trained and certified teachers; many are primarily taught through computers.
 Students cannot access the basic classes they need to earn a diploma, resulting in a graduation rate for GNETS students far lower than the rate for students generally.
 Many GNETS centers do not provide access to basic school services like gyms, libraries, or science labs.
 In addition, GNETS students are deprived of important co-curricular opportunities that other students enjoy, such as playing sports or participating in the school play.
-Learn more about GNETS with these infographics or here.
+Learn more about GNETS with these infographics.

 In 2015, the U.S. Department of Justice investigated GNETS and found that it violates Title II of the ADA by (1) unnecessarily segregating students with disabilities from their peers and (2) providing opportunities to GNETS students that are unequal to those provided to other students throughout the state.
-The investigation eventually culminated in a 2016 lawsuit by DOJ against the State, which remains pending.
+The investigation eventually culminated in a 2016 lawsuit by DOJ against the State.

 On March 19, 2020, the Court denied the State of Georgia’s Motion to Dismiss the GNETS case.
 The Court accepted the arguments made by CPR and its co-counsel in their brief opposing the Motion to Dismiss and a supplemental brief submitted after oral argument that Plaintiffs should be allowed to prove that the GNETS system violates the rights of students with disabilities under the ADA, Section 504, and the U.S. Constitution.